-Regardless, the party travelled on to Marangu, where Macdonald got her first sight of Kilimanjaro.
+Regardless, the party travelled on to Marangu, in Tanzania, where MacDonald got her first sight of Kilimanjaro.
 She recalls a moment when West first told her they could now see the summit.
-Macdonald replied that she could only see clouds, to which West replied, "you’re not looking high enough."
+MacDonald replied that she could only see clouds, to which West replied, "you’re not looking high enough."

 The party began their hike to the noise of a kudu horn, sounded by the leader of a local village.
 They travelled through deciduous forest on elephant trails.